 One prominent company after another has suffered a significant, attention-grabbing cyberattack in recent years.
 Meantime, hackers’ methods keep getting more sophisticated.

 Businesses and other organizations have had to step up their defenses, including planning, to reduce the risks of being victimized.

-In recent years, a lot of companies have established security committees to help insure that good policies and procedures, including effective hardware and software, are in place to protect their networks.
+In recent years, a lot of companies have established security committees to help ensure that good policies and procedures, including effective hardware and software, are in place to protect their networks.
 Security committees also can help improve the physical security of facilities, which also are at risk.

 Organizations that don’t have a security committee that meets regularly might want to create one.

 SDN Communications is among the companies in the Sioux Falls region that has an active security committee.
-Chad Pew, manager of IT at SDN, is one of the employees who serves on the panel, which has about 10 members and has been operating for more than a year.
+Chad Pew, manager of IT at SDN, is one of the employees who serve on the panel, which has about 10 members and has been operating for more than a year.